kevinmcaleer/kevsrobots.com/source/micropython/03_installing_micropython.md

 ![Screenshot of the Thonny Install dialog option](assets/install_micropython.png){:class="img-fluid w-75 shadow-lg my-3"}

+Screenshot of the Thonny Install dialog option {:.caption}

 ---

 ![Screenshot of the Thonny Install dialog box](assets/install_dialog.png){:class="img-fluid w-75 shadow-lg my-3"}

+Screenshot of the Thonny Install dialog box {:.caption}

+---

 1. Select variant (the version specific to your board), for example the version for the Raspberry Pi Pico is `Raspberry Pi - Pico / Pico H`.
 1. Then click the `Install` button.
 The firmware will now be uploaded to your microcontroller.